 6. Take in the local culture at a horse parade or Costa Rican bullfight

 Throughout the year, you can find festivals all over Costa Rica with special Costa Rican-style bullfights, local street food, and horse parades.

 The cerveza (beer) is flowing; spirits are high – Ticos love to have a good time!

 Dress up in your best cowboy or cowgirl outfit and strut around town, line up and down the streets to watch the horse parade, or dip into the arena to watch the bulls trample the Ticos!

 7. Zipline through the Monteverde Cloud Forest

-Watch the ground whizzing by 100's of feet beneath your feet, with the wind in your hair and wildlife within your grasp, as you fly over and under the treetops, and through the cloud forests of Monteverde.
+Watch the ground whizz beneath your feet as you fly over treetops and through the cloud forests of Monteverde.

-For the more adventurous, find a zipline company that also has a Tarzan swing, so you can swing out, let go, and fly, diving into a refreshing turquoise pool fed by surrounding waterfalls.
+For the more adventurous, find a zipline company with a Tarzan swing, so you can swing out, let go, and fly, diving into a refreshing turquoise pool fed by surrounding waterfalls.

 8. Visit the National Museums in San Jose

 Museum-lovers will appreciate the variety and proximity of Costa Rica’s national museums – it is possible to comfortably visit more than one in a day.